Shaun Smith (Australian footballer)

-By far Smith's most successful and consistent season was at the Melbourne Football Club (Demons) in 1995.
+By far Smith's most successful and consistent season was at the Melbourne Football Club in 1995.

-His 1995 Mark of the Year, a chest mark over teammate Garry Lyon in the goalsquare against the Brisbane Bears at the Gabba, was named the Mark of the Century, superseding Gary Ablett Sr's famous, though controversial mark a year earlier.
-In the same year, he managed an AFL career best 51 goals.
+His 1995 Mark of the Year, a chest mark over teammate Garry Lyon in the goal square against the Brisbane Bears at the Gabba, was named the Mark of the Century, superseding Gary Ablett Sr's famous, though controversial, mark a year earlier.
+In the same year, he managed an AFL-career-best 51 goals.

 Injury plagued the rest of his career at the Demons until he was finally delisted in 1998, finishing his career at the Werribee Football Club in 2004.

-Shaun's son Joel was signed by the Demons for the 2016 season as a Category B rookie, and his daughter Amy is currently listed with North Melbourne in the AFLW, recruited in 2020 as the club's first father-daughter pick.
+Shaun's son Joel was signed by the Demons for the 2016 season as a Category B rookie under the father–son rule, and his daughter Amy is currently listed with North Melbourne in the AFLW, recruited in 2020 as the club's first father–daughter pick.